hande-qmc/hande/documentation/manual/input/calcs/fci.rst

 Optional.
 Default: 50.

 Maximum number of guess vectors held at the same time.
 This should be very small compared to the dimensions of the full Hamiltonian you're trying to diagonalise.
 If larger an error will be thrown.
+It also has to be at least double ``ndavidson_trialvec``, as the first iteration after each subspace collapse produces a very small change in eigenvalues and hence cannot be used for convergence testing.

 ``davidson_tol``
 type: float.

 Optional.
-Default: 1e-4.
+Default: 1e-7.

-Tolerance in the norm of the residual vectors.
-If all ``ntrial`` residual vector norms become smaller than this tolerance, the algorithm will converge.
+Tolerance in the norm of the changes in all eigenvalues.

 ``davidson_maxiter``
 type: integer.